How to make a million dollars with the two best lifestyle choices for the planet, and how cities could be better designed to support that.

 For retirees, I just took the value of the extra Social Security checks you'll be taking home during those extra years.
 That's about $122,000; up to twice that, if you're on a pension, though I didn't count that here.

-I think by now you understand that for people with pensions and so forth, this plan will generate not one, but $2 million.
+I think by now you understand that for people with pensions and so forth, this plan will generate not one, but two million dollars.
 And if you start young and invest, make that three or more.

 That's pretty good.
 But you can live even better than that when we build better cities.

-I use the word Edenicity both as a measure of economic plus ecological abundance and as a description of cities that were built along ecological lines.
+I use the word Edenicity both as a measure of economic plus ecological abundance and as a description of cities that are built along ecological lines.
 So if you're living in Edenicity, you're going to have a lot lower expenses in several categories.
 For example, you're gonna cut your health care costs by more than half.
 Without cars, you're looking at up to 90% fewer trauma cases.
-According to the American Association for Surgery of Traumas Trauma fax Web page, there were over three million non fatal injuries in the United States in a recent year, and 2.7 million of those were caused by cars.
-About 90% were caused by cars.
-In addition, the fresh air, water, organic food and lots of opportunities to walk or bicycle will reduce chronic illness by 50 to 80% as we saw in Episode 4, so this is going to cut the cost of health care enormously through your life.
+According to the American Association for the Surgery of Trauma's Trauma Facts web page, there were over three million non-fatal injuries in the United States in a recent year, and 2.7 million of those were caused by cars: about 90% were caused by cars.
+In addition, the fresh air, water, organic food and lots of opportunities to walk or bicycle will reduce chronic illness by 50 to 80% as we saw in Episode 4.
+So this is going to cut the cost of health care enormously through your life.

 Another way to estimate health care savings is to look at what we already spend on it and look at what a difference better city design would make.
 So, for example, car crashes, according to the Association for Safe International Road Travel, cost the United States a total of $231 billion a year, or $820 per person per year.